webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 You have several options:

-1. If you have a backup of your database, you can restore it.
+1. If you have a backup, you can restore it.
-1. If you're in a dev environment, and you don't care about the data in the database, you can reset the database by running `migrations reset --dev`.
+1. If you don't care about the data in the database, you can reset the database by running `migrations reset [--dev]`.
 1. Fix the issues manually.
    - Figure out what changes the migration managed to make to the database.
    - Revert the changes manually by any means you like.
 E.g. using a Postgres client.